slamice/wri/Other stories/Commuter.md

 As the people moved on and into each other so did Samir's sighs.
 People from all corners of the earth bobbled, hopped, dashed, dragged themselves into his car.
 Stations got dirtier then cleaner then dirtier again.
 The cars were packed with silent bodies or very bizarre ones.
 Eventually Samir tired of sitting.
 He began to feel stale and bland on top as the panic settled along with the others. he got up, navigating through the cars.
 After quietly making it through the entire train, taking him twenty or so minutes, he had reached the conductor's car.

 He knocked on the door once, harder again, pulled at the handle, but there were no results.
 The dark glass on the door looked back at him, pitying but stern.
 Samir took a deep breathe and it did too.
 Save a handful of people's eyebrows, nothing gave Samir much notice.
-A fit of bravery hit him, and he tried pulling the emergency break, but it did nothing.
-He felt a bit like a spirit but without the haunting.
-Like a failed ghost.
+Lonely, He felt a bit like a spirit but without the haunting.
+A failed ghost.

+He sighed in frustration, but then a second wind hit him, and bravery pulled him up to the emergency break against the wall.
+He looked around but no one made eye contact with him.
+The plastic white handle just sat there on it's dirty and disgusting cord, shivering as the car rattled.
+Samir braced himself as he put his hand around it, looked back at the distracted faces, and then gave a sharp tug.

+The emergency brake must have been broken, or never worked, because it did nothing.
+He tugged down hard, putting his weight on it, but it was a toy.
+Samir somehow knew he couldn't stop the train.
+He wiped his hand on his pants, cursed, and .

 It must have been a good five hours since he got on.
 Since then he had hopped through all the train cars, memorized their numbers, but the situation was the same everywhere.
 He got sick of the doors opening and closing.
 He was tired of ducking by children, squeezing by businessmen.
 But mostly he was tired of sighing.
 Samir went back to the original car he was on.
 And while heavily distracted with disappointment and confusion, sleep overtook him.